3DTopia/OpenLRM/README.md

 ### Prepare Images
 - We put some sample inputs under `assets/sample_input`, and you can quickly try them.
-- Prepare RGBA images or RGB images with white background (with the help of some background removal tools, e.g., [Rembg](https://github.com/danielgatis/rembg)).
+- Prepare RGBA images or RGB images with white background (with some background removal tools, e.g., [Rembg](https://github.com/danielgatis/rembg), [Clipdrop](https://clipdrop.co)).

 ### Inference
 - Run the inference script to get 3D assets.